HeZhang33/LLM-Fine-Tuning-Azure/labs/fine_tuning_dashboards/phi_4_mini_fine_tuning_azure_ai_foundry_dashboard.md

 2. You can also **consume** the deployed model via the API.
 <ol><img src="../images/screenshot-os-ft-phi4mini-fine-tuned-model-api-test.png" alt="Screenshot of consuming deployed fine-tuned model via api" width="600"/></ol>

+---

+### Step 15 (Optional): *Clean up* resources

+Delete deployments, models, and datasets when no longer needed to avoid unnecessary costs.

+> 📌 *Attention: as the model is deployed to the Managed Compute under your subscription, you will be charged by the GPU running hours.
+Please be cautious of the cost!*